-34. Active partners will be encouraged to explore options for information-dissemination systems able to present biodiversity information in ways capable of being comprehended by policy-makers, the media and the general public.
+35. Active partners will be encouraged to explore options for information-dissemination systems able to present information on biological diversity in ways capable of being comprehended by policy-makers, the media and the general public.
 This will need to focus on flexible methods of generating large-scale meta-information and its summarised expression in spreadsheets or other formats, as well as systems for generating maps at different scales and other visual forms of presenting data.